 Elizabeth Shea (10:00)

 Yeah.
 Interesting.
-So from the standpoint of, you know, looking at financial terms and buyouts and earnouts and whatever the case might be, did that meet your satisfaction?
+So, from the standpoint of financial terms and buyouts and earnouts and whatever the case might be, did that meet your satisfaction?
 Was that what you were looking for or did you have to negotiate hard on those points?

 Sue Keith (10:15)